 WHEREAS the ARRL leadership in each section continues to do extraordinary service to their communities;

-THEREFORE, the ARRL Board of Directors confers the 2018 ARRL International Humanitarian Award jointly on the local Amateur Radio population of Puerto Rico, served by ARRL Section Manager Oscar Resto, KP4RF; and the local Amateur Radio population of the US Virgin Islands, served by ARRL Section Manager Fred Kleber, K9VV.
+THEREFORE, the ARRL Board of Directors confers the 2018 ARRL International Humanitarian Award jointly on the local Amateur Radio population of Puerto Rico, served by ARRL Section Manager Oscar Resto, KP4RF; and the local Amateur Radio population of the U.S. Virgin Islands, served by ARRL Section Manager Fred Kleber, K9VV.

+The Board VOTED unanimously (with applause) to ADOPT the recommendation of the Program & Services Committee to confer the 2018 ARRL International Humanitarian Award as recommended.

-33. On the motion of Mr. Abernethy, seconded by Mr. Sarratt, it was unanimously VOTED (with applause) that:
+38. On behalf of the Programs and Services Committee Mr. Abernethy moved, seconded by Mr. Sarratt, that:

 WHEREAS the Amateur Radio community across Puerto Rico, U.S. Virgin Islands, the Caribbean islands, south Florida and Texas, performed outstanding service during the 2017 Atlantic hurricane season; and